How Pay Per Head Bookie Agents can promote Florida Derby betting during the COVID-19 induced sports break

 The NBA and NHL seasons are on hold.
 MLB Opening Day was on March 26.
 That’s not going to happen.
 Baseball might not start until June.
 The disruption, no doubt, has led to a loss in revenue and, likely some anxiety about your sportsbook business.
 As an online bookie, you might wonder what you can offer your customers.

 It’s ironic that even though the major sports leagues are on hiatus, the sport that started it all goes on like business as usual.
 Thoroughbred tracks throughout the U.S. won’t run races in front of fans, but they will run races.

-When it comes to what track you should promote this week, nothing compares to Gulfstream Park.
+When it comes to what track you should promote this week to your Pay Per Head players, nothing compares to Gulfstream Park.
 Check out why you should promote horse racing betting on Gulfstream races.
 Also, see why March 28 could be a huge day for your racebook’s bottom line.

 Gulfstream Park Runs Weekly From Wednesday to Sunday

 The final day of the current Gulfstream Park meet is on Sunday, March 29.
 Although that might bum some of you bookies out, the following week racing shifts from Gulfstream to it’s sister racetrack, Gulfstream Park West.

 We’ll make sure to give you the scoop on racing at Gulfstream Park West as well as other tracks running after Gulfstream goes on hiatus.
 In addition to Gulfstream Park, per head agents can offer horse race wagering this week on Aqueduct, Santa Anita, and Oaklawn Park.